K–8 Curriculum

 Social Studies: Students learn about their neighborhood, community, and world.
 They study American government and history, use maps, and explore various cultures.

 Field Trips: Students go on a variety of field trips.
-We explore God’s good and wonderful creation at the Discovery Center and at the Johnson Farms Pumpkin Patch.
-We enjoy the arts at the Symphony, Kaleidoscope, and the Nelson Atkins Art Museum.
-We also use our muscles at Emerald City gym!
+We explore God’s good and wonderful creation at the Discovery Center and the Pumpkin Patch.
+We enjoy the arts at the Kansas City Symphony, Kaleidoscope, and the Nerman Museum of Contemporary Art.

-Special Times: A “Seascape”, President’s Project, and an “All About Me” collage are just a few of the fun activities that are offered in second grade.
+Special Times: A “Seascape”, President’s Project, and an “All About Me” collage are just a few of the fun projects offered in second grade.
 We also have a special day of flying kites with our 6th grade friends!
 We celebrate the 100th day of school, we dress up like book characters, and most importantly we find joy in learning.

 Third Grade Curriculum